uwcartlab/webmapping/Chapter10/readme.md

 ### I. Responsively Framing a Data Visualization

-For the D3 lab assignment, you are required to create a _**coordinated visualization**_, linking the _reexpress_ and _retrieve_ interaction operators between the choropleth map and a second visual isomorph communicating different aspects of the attribute information.
+Next, create a _**coordinated visualization**_, linking the _reexpress_ and _retrieve_ interaction operators between the choropleth map and a second visual isomorph communicating different aspects of the attribute information.
 In Lesson 2, we will create a simple bar chart as our coordinated visualization; logic for linking user interactions between the map and graphic are covered in Chapter 11.

 You should not feel limited to the bar chart as your only coordinated option.
 If you are feeling adventurous and want to try implementing a different type of visualization, revisit the [D3 Examples Gallery](https://github.com/mbostock/d3/wiki/Gallery) for inspiration, looking for examples that work well with Shneiderman's multidimensional data type (i.e., multiple variables).
 If you do decide to stick with a bar chart, make sure you customize its look and feel.
 Do _not_ simply use the default styles shown in this tutorial.
-You may copy-paste example code to get started, but simply implementing the default visual appearance of the map or chart will not receive full points for the Lab 2 assignment grade.

-The first step in creating our linked visualization is to build the chart container in _main.js_.
+The first step in creating our coordinated visualization is to build the chart container in _main.js_.
 We can do this in a new function called from within the `callback()` function (Example 2.1).

 ###### Example 2.1: Creating the bar chart container in _main.js_